thedarkwriter/courseware-lms-content/courses/puppet_lint.md

 # An Introduction to puppet-lint
 Puppet-lint is a static analysis tool you can use to verify that your Puppet code is free of common errors and ensure that it matches conventions described in the Puppet Labs Style Guide.

+In this course you will see how to install puppet-lint, use puppet-lint to check a manifest, customize puppet-lint's configuration, and integrate puppet-lint into a Rakefile.

 At the end of this course you will be able to:

 * Check for common syntactical and stylistic errors in your manifest code.